eth-p/uni-chip8/docs/project/Product-Document.md

 - Source code will be formatted according to a team standard.
 - Source code will not contain any swear words.
 - Members will contribute a fair amount of work.
-  - Noted discrepancies will be tracked for end-of-term review.
+  - Unfair discrepancies will be tracked for the class end-of-term review.
   - All public-facing documentation will include a contributor report.
   - "fair" will not be semantically analyzed and parsed through legalese.
 Don't be unreasonable.